marcoguerri/marcoguerri.github.io/_posts/2023-02-04-broadcom-pxe-write.markdown

 ---
 layout: post
-title:  "Overwriting PXE OptionROM on Broadcom BCM5751 NIC"
+title:  "Reverse enginering UEFI OptionROM layout on BCM575x NIC"
 date:   2023-02-04 08:00:00
 published: true
 categories: reversing msdos
 pygments: true
 ---

-I have been working on OptionROM malware development using a Broacdom BCM5751 1G Network Card on a PCEngines APU2D board. `B57UDIAG.EXE` is the vendor tool which configures and tests Broadcom NICs, including all PXE related information (OptionROM binary, PXE enablement/disablement, etc.) The tool however runs only on MS-DOS.
-In order to iterate faster during OptionROM development,  I was looking for a way to manipulate from Linux the NVRAM of the NIC, which is accessible with `ethtool`.
-I derived layout specification, algorithms for integrity checks and other information by reverse engineering specific control paths of `B57UDIAG.EXE`.
-Based on the insights presented in this post, I wrote [a tool](https://github.com/marcoguerri/broadcom-optionrom) that automates most of the operations related to writing OptionROM into NVRAM.
+I have been working on UEFI OptionROM malware research using a Broacdom BCM5751 1G Network Card and initially used the old `B57UDIAG.EXE` utility for MS-DOS environment to overwrite PXE ROM and enable or disable PXE boot.
+However, to iterate quickly during my experiments I needed to manipulate OptionROM directly under Linux.
+This required reverse engineering some control paths of `B57UDIAG.EXE`, putting together a specification for NVRAM layout, algorithms for integrity checks and other relevant information which was used to develop [a tool](https://github.com/marcoguerri/broadcom-optionrom) to manipulate OptionROM in NVRAM without the requirement of a MS-DOS environment.

 It must be noted that some of the results obtained here could have probably been sourced from the existing end to end reverse engineering effort that produced the [ortega specification](https://github.com/hlandau/ortega).
 Nevertheless, I did want to go through a reverse engineering exercise of a MS-DOS tool and this was